procf/getting-started/README.md

 ## Getting started

 All members of the group can make and access repositories in this organization, in addition to using their own personal github.
-The PRO-CF "organization" are also grouped into our 3 teams:
+Repositories in the PRO-CF "organization" are also grouped into our 3 teams:
 - [Colloids](https://github.com/orgs/procf/teams/colloids/repositories)
 - [Machine Learning](https://github.com/orgs/procf/teams/machine-learning/repositories)
 - [Hemorheology](https://github.com/orgs/procf/teams/hemorheology/repositories)